 Red Hook is a very small village located in the state of New York.
-With a population of 1,990 people and five constituent neighborhoods, Red Hook is the 572nd largest community in New York.
-Much of the housing stock in Red Hook was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,951 people and five constituent neighborhoods, Red Hook is the 572nd largest community in New York.
+Red Hook has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Red Hook is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Red Hook is a decidedly white-collar village, with fully 86.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Red Hook is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Red Hook who work in teaching (12.31%), food service (9.58%), and office and administrative support (8.44%).
+There are especially a lot of people living in Red Hook who work in teaching (15.39%), food service (9.56%), and office and administrative support (9.46%).

 Even though Red Hook is a smaller village, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The people who call Red Hook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Hook residents report their race to be White, followed by Asian.
-Important ancestries of people in Red Hook include Irish, Italian, English, and Dutch.
+Important ancestries of people in Red Hook include German, Irish, Italian, Dutch, and English.

 The most common language spoken in Red Hook is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.